HathorNetwork/hathor-wallet-headless/ATOMIC_SWAP.md

 *== IMPORTANT ==*

 1. Remember to use the decode API before signing to understand what is being signed.
-1. Once a proposal is signed and the signature is sent to another party that party can send the agreed transaction whenever wanted.
+1. Once a proposal is signed and the signature is sent to another party, that party can send the agreed transaction whenever wanted.
 1. If an input on the proposed transaction is spent before the transaction is sent, all signatures will be voided.

 ### POST /wallet/atomic-swap/tx-proposal/get-my-signatures